sriramdasbalaji/AzureFunctions/readme.md

    ![browsesite](images/browsesite.png)

-   Click on **Oil** category in the site.
-Have a look on current details on the products.
+   Click on **Oil** category in the site and view the details of the products.
 We will see different details on the products once we implement Azure Functions with switching flag in the coming exercises.

       ![oilcategory](images/oilcategory.png)

-9. To verify that the API project is deployment, copy the API service url ( http://{API_webapp_name}.azurewebsites.net) and add **/api/v1/specials/GetSpecialsByUserId?id=1** at the end and see the output of your API.
+9. To verify that the API project is deployment, copy the API service url ( **http://{API_webapp_name}.azurewebsites.net** ) and

+   - Add **/api/v1/specials/GetSpecialsByUserId?id=1** at the end and see the output of your API.
 It should return JSON as below

    ![apispecialsv1](images/apispecialsv1.png)

-   same way for V2 **/api/v2/specials/GetSpecialsByUserId?id=1** as well, it should return a slightly different JSON back.
+   - Add for V2 **/api/v2/specials/GetSpecialsByUserId?id=1**  at the end and see the output of your API.
+It should return JSON as below

    ![apispecialsv2](images/apispecialsv2.png)

-   Note down the URI's, you will need it later on for Azure Function.
+   Note down the URIs, you will need it later for Azure Functions.

-## Exercise 4:  Set up an Azure Function.
+## Exercise 4:  Set up an Azure Functions

-Azure Function App is the container that hosts the execution of individual functions.
+Azure Functions App is the container that hosts the execution of individual functions.
 A function app lets you group functions as a logic unit for easier management, deployment, and sharing of resources.
-In this exercise we will create **Azure Function App** from Azure portal and then we will create Azure Functions project in PartsUnlimited Solution using Visual Studio.
+In this exercise, we will create **Azure Function App** from Azure portal and then we will create Azure Functions project in PartsUnlimited Solution using Visual Studio.

-The [Azure Function](https://azure.microsoft.com/en-in/services/functions/) created in this exercise will act as a switching proxy or mechanism to send public users to the API v1 and employees to the API v2.
-This Azure function will retrieve data from either API v1 or API v2 based on the user ID.
+The [Azure Functions](https://azure.microsoft.com/en-in/services/functions/) created in this exercise will act as a switching proxy or mechanism to send public users to the API v1 and employees to the API v2.
+This Azure Functions will retrieve data from either API v1 or API v2 based on the user ID.
 Although we have used a simple condition here, this could also use more complex rules which could potentially be hidden behind another web api call.

 1. Open [Azure Portal](https://portal.azure.com) and login with your account.

-2. Click on **Resources Groups**, select the resource group you deployed your API and web project to, then on **Overview** page click on **Add**.
+2. Click on **Resources Groups**, select the resource group you deployed your API and Web project, then on **Overview** page click on **Add**.

    ![addazurefunction](images/addazurefunction.png)